mesg-foundation/engine/docs/api/core.md

 ## GetService

-Get an already deployed service based on its ID
+Get the definition of an already deployed service from its ID.

 <tabs>
 <tab title="Request">